cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 Allocate an hour but it will probably take less than that.

 - Meditation
   - Lie on the floor with your eyes closed.
   - Let your body settle for about a minute or so.
   - Gently start to notice your breath.
 Notice how air enters and leaves your body.
 Notice how your diaphragm expands and collapses and what that feels like.
 Can you feel your breath affect any other parts of your body?
   - It's important to do this with patience and acceptance.
 If you find it difficult to notice your breath or your body then practice being patient and accept that.
 Continue to breathe.
   - If you find yourself thinking about something else then, when you're ready, gently bring your attention back to your breath.
 This is part of the practice and certainly not a problem.
   - As you lie on the floor, notice what the ground feels like underneath you.
 Is there more pressure in some parts more than others?
 Have any sensations changed since you've been lying down?
 Slowly explore the sensations in your body.
-    - Again, bring your attention back to your breath at any time.
+  - Again, gently bring attention back to your breath at any time.
   - Allow your body to relax against the floor if it wants to.
   - Stay lying down for slightly longer than what feels comfortable.
 - Yoga
   - Do the same exercises as the first practice.
-    - Notice the sensations in your body as you stretch.
-Do they change at all?
+  - Explore the sensations in your body as you stretch.
+Do they change as you stretch?
   - Go slow, especially the transitions between positions.
-    - Bring your attention back to your breath at any time.
+  - Gently bring attention back to your breath at any time.
 - Walking
-    - Notice the weather, the trees, your surroundings or how your muscles feel during your walk.
+  - Explore the weather, the trees, your surroundings or how your muscles feel during your walk.
   - Periodically bring your attention back to your breath.

 Throughout each exercise we're bringing attention to our senses but doing so with patience and acceptance, slowly and gently.
 We also periodically bring attention back to our breath.

-There's no right or wrong way to do this; just practice, it's a personal experience.
+Again, there's no right or wrong way to do it; just practice.

 I strongly recommend trying this second practice before reading further.